SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In ⟮mobile/app⟯ development, a ⟮view⟯ is ⟮the basic building block of UI⟯.
 They can be ⟮nested⟯, it is views ⟮all the way down⟯.

+### properties

+#### diagesis

+Something ⟮diegetic⟯ ⟮exists within the fictional world.⟯ Something ⟮non-diegetic⟯ ⟮only exists outside of the fictional world⟯.
+Music that ⟮can be heard by the characters in a film⟯ would be ⟮diegetic music⟯.
+⟮An UI⟯ that ⟮is part of a game world itself⟯ would be ⟮an (intra)diegetic UI⟯

+flex-container:✫sm_Dead_Space_gameplay.jpg✫
+Besides the meaning ⟮of inside/outside of a text⟯, ⟮diegesis/diegetic⟯ refers to ⟮narration (as opposed to mimesis⟯)

 ## user experience

 user experience is (the design of) the experience of an user interacting with something.